melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 ### 1. Topic & background
 **Immersive/Augmented Spaces as a Collective Authentic, Learning Experience** \\
+I'm interested in exploring constructed/induced immersive environments and how they can influence individuals' or groups' performance of culture/identity, while immersed and while outside (in memory).\\

-Keywords: critical world building, mixed reality, cultural memory, total cinema, performance, cult culture, Disneyfication, visual culture, internet as performance space, virtue signalling
+##### broad keywords: critical world building, mixed reality, cultural memory, total cinema, performance, cult culture, Disneyfication, visual culture, internet as performance space, virtue signalling

 #### 1.1 background
 - culture and identity are performative, negotiated;